Tom Clancy's Ghost Recon Breakpoint: Reception

-Tom Clancy's Ghost Recon Breakpoint received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Tom Clancy's Ghost Recon Breakpoint received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 The game was described as "underwhelming" and "miserable", with criticism for its mechanics and mission design.

-Richard Wakeling of GameSpot wrote that "Breakpoint is a messy hodgepodge of disparate ideas, pulling various aspects from other Ubisoft games and shoehorning them in, half-baked and out of place ...
+Richard Wakeling of GameSpot wrote that "Breakpoint is a messy hodgepodge of disparate ideas, pulling various aspects from other Ubisoft games and shoehorning them in, half-baked and out of place [...]
 Its defining characteristic boils down to just how generic and stale the whole thing is."

 PCGamesN reviewer Gina Lees writes "Breakpoint has the habit of never fully committing to the new elements it introduces".
 One of the examples is the exhaustion level, which, according to the reviewer, does not limit the player much, anyway.
 Also, from the review it seems the player has unlimited supply of bandages, which makes healing too easy and the injury system unnecessary.
 Similarly, Destructoid reviewer Peter Glagowski notes that the survival aspects of the game can be ignored, as "the penalties for not engaging with them are slim".

-Gina Lees of PCGamesN wrote that the main campaign is based on discovering a location, clearing it out, collecting clues and putting them together.
-She concluded: "After a while this loop starts to feel repetitive and rather dull".
-However, Gina Lees calls gunplay "gratifying" and is glad that most enemies can be killed with a headshot.
-She summarises: "Although co-op play dilutes the boredom that sets in during repetitive missions, the game never quite finds itself among a mishmash of survival and RPG elements".
+Lees wrote that the main campaign is based on discovering a location, clearing it out, collecting clues and putting them together, adding that "after a while this loop starts to feel repetitive and rather dull."
+Lees calls the gunplay "gratifying" and is glad that most enemies can be killed with a headshot.
+She summarises: "Although co-op play dilutes the boredom that sets in during repetitive missions, the game never quite finds itself among a mishmash of survival and RPG elements."